 The Flathead River (Salish Indian: ntx̣ʷetkʷ, ntx̣ʷe) in the northwestern part of Montana, originates in the Canadian Rockies to the north of Glacier National Park and flows southwest into Flathead Lake near Bigfork, Montana, then after a journey of 158 miles (254 km), empties into the Clark Fork River.
 The Flathead River is part of the Columbia River drainage.
 With a drainage basin extending over 8,795 square miles (22,780 km2) and an average discharge of 11,380 cubic feet per second (322 m3/s), the Flathead is the largest tributary of the Clark Fork and constitutes over half of its flow.

 There are many access sites on the Flathead River.
 Your guide will pick the best boat launch and meeting time to insure your best chances for success.
-Even though the Flathead River has many access sites, the river is large and wide with a powerful flow.
+With its many access sites, the river is large and wide with a powerful flow.
 The Flathead River is best fished from a drift boat with a qualified professional guide.
 Montana Flyfishing Experience guides are true professionals and love to get their anglers into fish.

 The Flathead River can fish well all year, but our summer months are best for dry fly fishing.
 Your target species will be cutthroat trout and rainbow trout.
 The beginner angler can have good chances to catch their first fish on a fly rod, and the expert can work a tough riser on tiny dries.
 The Flathead River has something for everyone.